-Since cannabis had to remain underground and was sold on the illegal market for so many years, a wide variety of slang terms were developed to describe different weights of cannabis.
+Since cannabis had to remain underground and was sold on the illegal market for so many years, a wide variety of slang terms were developed to describe different marijuana measurements.
 Have you ever found yourself wondering about the size of a dime bag or a dub sack?
 Below, we define some of the most common street lingo used when it comes to measuring cannabis.

 This term is generally used to describe a small bag of cannabis.
 A dime bag on average weighs a single gram or $10 worth of cannabis.
 However, depending on your connection, this could have been more or less throughout the years.